NASA-AMMOS/3DTilesRendererJS/src/three/renderer/API.md

 useFallbackPlane: boolean
 ```

 When true, the fallback plane is used when raycasting misses scene geometry.
-Default is true.

 ### .enableFlight